Ancestry Library Edition

 Mouse over Find on the library homepage then click on Databases.
 Now click on the letter A under "Browse by title."
-If off campus, you will be prompted for your BU login.
+If off-campus, you will be prompted for your BRUIN Connect login.
 Once you are logged into one database, you are logged into all of them until you close your browser.

 How to use